dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 ### Connect to storage resources

 When the .NET Aspire app host runs, the storage resources can be accessed by external tools, such as the [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/).
 If your storage resource is running locally using Azurite, it will automatically be picked up by the Azure Storage Explorer.

+> [!NOTE]
+> The Azure Storage Explorer discovers Azurite storage resources assuming the default ports are used.
+If you've [configured the Azurite container to use different ports](#configure-azurite-container-ports), you'll need to configure the Azure Storage Explorer to connect to the correct ports.

 To connect to the storage resource from Azure Storage Explorer, follow these steps: